-By the end of the fourth semester (at the latest) the student will take the RPE.7 (M.S. students who switched to Ph.D. must take the RPE by the end of their second semester in the Ph.D. program.)
+The student will take the RPE within two years after joining the program as full-time Ph.D. students.
 The student must submit a report, written in the form of a conference paper, which critically evaluates and integrates the current state of research relevant to the problem described in the abstract and presents the student's progress in solving the problem.
 Reports based on previously published or submitted papers, or on papers in progress, are acceptable provided that they satisfy the aforesaid requirements.